 To enhance digital storytelling, The Globe and Mail created a series of proprietary, easy-to-use tools, particularly on mobile.
 Among their creations: an enriched article tool for creating immersive multimedia features and a tool for generating instant interactive charts from any spreadsheet.
 The Globe's customized publishing tools for features, charts and other multimedia were represented in: "The Migrant Crisis: Here's Why It's Not What You Think" (long-form journalism) and "The Hike Is Here" (explanatory journalism).

-The CJF Innovation Award winner will be announced at the annual CJF Awards at The Fairmont Royal York on June 16 in Toronto.
+The CJF Innovation Award winner was announced at the annual CJF Awards at The Fairmont Royal York on June 16 in Toronto.

 About the CJF Innovation Award